 The MACI program teaches students the scientific fundamentals of human research.
 The curriculum provides an in-depth look at all of the key elements in clinical investigation, including trial design, trial management, biostatistics, ethical issues, and clinical research regulations.
 Other courses cover how basic science discoveries translate into clinical investigation and new therapies.

 This department trains new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
 Coursework goes into depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.

-Graduate work in Medical Nutrition allows you to apply your knowledge of physiology, biochemistry, biophysics, molecular biology and genetics, as well as sociology, anthropology, health promotion, and exercise sciences to questions that are important for human health.
-The Master of Arts in the Medical Nutrition Sciences is designed to provide students with the multidisciplinary knowledge needed to pursue professional studies in medicine and dentistry, as well as research careers in academia and industry.
+Graduate work in Nutrition & Metabolism allows you to apply your knowledge of physiology, biochemistry, biophysics, molecular biology and genetics, as well as sociology, anthropology, health promotion, and exercise sciences to questions that are important for human health.
+The Master of Science in the Nutrition & Metabolism is designed to provide students with the multidisciplinary knowledge needed to pursue professional studies in medicine and dentistry, as well as research careers in academia and industry.

 The program is an intensive 60-credit degree program designed to meet the requirements for an independent mental health-care license in Massachusetts and other states.
 The primary objective is to prepare individuals in mental health counseling interventions with a complementary background in behavioral medicine and neuroscience.